sweetzinc/vlab-pytutorial/readme.md

 2. Go to Spyder, **change the python interpreter**, run `cbort-ex01_process_chicken_ps.py` for VakocLab's chicken nerve dataset acquired on a SPARC system.

+## Git
+From GitHub App, see the changes made to the example python file.
+Fetch to obtain all example files I've shown you today.

 ## HDF
 Hierarchical Data Format (HDF) can be advantageous for storing our data.
 * Flexible slicing when opening multi-dimensional dataset